 1. In the first piece, we consider the transfer along the unstable manifold tube of a Ga{L1} , which we denote $U(Ga{L1})$.
 The object $U(Ga{L1})$ has two branches, but we consider the one, as shown in Figure 10.4.1(a), heading initially in the direction of Europa's orbit.

+FIGURE 10.4.1.
+Numerical construction of natural trajectory arcs which will switch control from Ganymede to Europa.
+Suppose we want to find trajectories which begin near Ganymede (G in the figure) and escape toward Europa, finally getting naturally captured by Europa.
+The first step is to numerically construct the Ganymede L_1 tube heading toward Europa, or $U(Ga{L1})$ in the terminology of the text.
+We take a Poincaré section, Σ , at the position shown in (a).
+We show only two crossings of Σ , but there are an infinite number.
+We also show the radial distance of Europa's L_2 , labeled EL2, and the forbidden region at this energy.
+In (b), we show a schematic of the initial cross-section of the tube on Σ , labeled 1.
+The successive crossings are labeled 2, 3, In this schematic, we also show the dotted line corresponding to a perijove equal to the radial distance of Europa's L_2 .
+The first three crossings are entirely within the zone of perijoves greater than the radial distance of Europa's L_2 .
+Any spacecraft trajectory in the Jupiter-Ganymede-spacecraft system which crosses this line can be assumed to "switch" control to Europa, meaning the Jupiter-Europa-spacecraft system becomes a good approximation from then on.
+The coordinates represented here are not quasi-action-angle coordinates as in Figures 10.3.1 and 10.2.2(a), but are related to cartesian coordinates, which are easier to handle numerically.
 The set of all Ga{L1} 's is parameterized by the energy E{Ga} , one of our tunable parameters.
-For each E{Ga} , one can compute the Ga{L1} and $U(\text{Ga}{L1})$.
-By taking a Poincaré section such as Σ in the figure, one can determine the trajectory within $U(Ga{L1})$ which takes the least time to transfer to a perijove distance r_p , equal to the approximate radial distance from Jupiter of Europa's L_2 point, labeled EL2 in the figure.
+For each E{Ga} , one can compute the Ga{L1} and $U(\operatorname{Ga}{L1})$.
+By taking a Poincaré section such as Σ in the figure, one can determine the trajectory within $U(\operatorname{Ga}{L1})$ which takes the least time to transfer to a perijove distance r_p , equal to the approximate radial distance from Jupiter of Europa's L_2 point, labeled EL2 in the figure.
 The perijove distance line, the dotted line in the figure, can be computed as follows.
-Each point $(x, \dot{x}) \in \Sigma$ corresponds to an osculating conic orbit about Jupiter with an instantaneous semimajor axis aand eccentricity e.
+Each point $(x, \dot{x}) \in \Sigma$ corresponds to an osculating conic orbit about Jupiter with an instantaneous semimajor axis a and eccentricity e.
 The dotted line in this figure is the locus of points satisfying $r_p = a(1-e)$ for a perijove r_p equal to the approximate radial distance from Jupiter of Europa's L_2 point.
 Any point in Σ on this line is an orbit which can come close to Europa's L_2 .